 Short for Virtual Private Network, a VPN encrypts your internet connection and routes it through a server in a location of your choosing.
 Websites, online services, and other devices on the web will only see the VPN server’s IP address and not your real IP address.

-Our top recommendation is ExpressVPN.
-With servers in 94 countries, you get a wide range of IP addresses and locations to choose from.
-Security is top-notch, and ExpressVPN takes extra care to ensure your real IP address never leaks, even if the connection is unexpectedly disrupted.
+Our top recommendation is NordVPN.
+With servers in 59 countries, you get a wide range of IP addresses and locations to choose from.
+Security is top-notch, and this service takes extra care to ensure your real IP address never leaks, even if the connection is unexpectedly disrupted.

 VPNs are useful for torrenting, unblocking region-locked content like that from Netflix and BBC iPlayer, and bypassing censorship at schools, in offices, and in countries like China.